Skip to main content

 Biography

-My research is in igneous petrology, volcanology and magmatism, with a focus on understanding processes of magma storage, chemical evolution and migration within the crust using both natural materials and experimental approaches.
-My current research interests include (i) using crystal textures to understand and quantify magma solidification and the physical behaviour of crystal mushes, and (ii) volatiles in volcanic processes, including the timing of fluid exsolution and the enrichment and migration of metals in volcanic settings.
+My research is in petrology, volcanology and magmatism, with a focus on understanding processes of magma storage, metal enrichment, geochemical evolution and migration within the crust using both natural materials and experimental approaches.
+My current research interests (i) use crystal textures to understand and quantify magma solidification and the physical behaviour of crystal mushes; (ii) focus on volatiles in volcanic processes, including the timing of magmatic fluid exsolution; and (iii) define the enrichment and depletion of metals during granite solidification and alteration.

 Current and recent research projects include: